 - Take nothing jury verdict in multi-plaintiff malicious prosecution and defamation case in Texas state court.

-- Defense verdict in federal court bench trial in which former employee asserted claim of race discrimination.
+- Defense verdict in federal court bench trial at which former employee asserted claim of race discrimination.

 - Obtained immediate dismissal of lawsuit against employer in which former employee asserted claims of age and disability discrimination and retaliation.